Breakfast (New Zealand TV programme): Format

 Short news and sports updates are presented every half hour (6 am, 6.30 am, 7 am, 7.30 am, 8 am and 8.30 am) and followed by a weather forecast.
 Mostly, the programme has interviews with newsmakers or TVNZ reporters on the important headlines of the day.
 The first hour of the programme, from 6am, is usually devoted to news coverage and the rest of the programme has entertainment or special interest segments.

 Awards

 In 2014, TVNZ was awarded a Bravo award by the New Zealand Skeptics for coverage of the "dangers of Miracle Mineral Solution."
 And for their comment that MMS "is not a miracle cure for anything".

-Contoversy
+Controversy

 Broadcasting standards breaches

 In July 2010, the Broadcasting Standards Authority (BSA) upheld multiple complaints against Breakfast host Paul Henry after he mocked singer Susan Boyle’s intellectual disability during a segment on 23 November 2009, using the term “retarded” and laughing that it was “obvious” from her photo.
 The BSA found this constituted a serious breach of good taste and decency, and a majority found it encouraged discrimination against people with intellectual disabilities, in breach of the discrimination and denigration standard.
 It ruled that the broadcaster's response—a written apology released by TVNZ—was insufficient.
 The BSA ordered TVNZ to broadcast a summary of the decision on-air during Breakfast.